 Figure 2.
-Dependence of proportion of M. trossulus genotypes (Ptros) on proportion of T-morphotypes (PT) in samples from Tyuva.
+Dependence of proportion of M. trossulus genotypes (Ptros) on proportion of T-morphotypes (PT) in samples from the Tyuva.
 Dots are empirical estimates, color reflects the time period of sampling (see the legend).
 Sampling localities are labeled as in Fig.1f, repeated samples from the same localities are highlighted in font color.
-Solid line is regression model predictions, dashed lines – boundaries of 95% confidence interval of regression.
-The same regression is shown in the insert together with corresponding regressions for samples from low-saline (<30 ppt; blue) and high-saline (>30 ppt; Tyuva samples not considered; red line) localities in the Barents Sea from the study of Khaitov et al. 2021.
+Solid line is regression model predictions, dashed lines are boundaries of 95% confidence interval of regression.
+The same regression is shown in the insert together with the corresponding regressions for samples from brackish (<30 ppt; blue) and saline (>30 ppt; Tyuva samples not considered; red line) localities in the Barents Sea from the study of Khaitov et al. 2021.

 STable 3.
-Parameters of the fitted regression model describing dependence of Ptros on PT in samples from Tyuva, high-saline (BH) and low-saline (BL) Barents Sea localities.
+Parameters of the fitted regression model describing dependence of Ptros on PT in samples from the Tyuva, saline (BH) and brackish (BL) Barents Sea localities.
 The reference level of a categorical predictor "Set" is BL.
-The formula for predicting Ptros in Tyuva: Ptros = exp(-2.3 + 3.3*PT) / (1 + exp(-2.3 + 3.3*PT)), Ptros in high-saline Barents Sea localities: Ptros = exp(-3.9 + 4.8*PT) / (1 + exp(-3.9 + 4.8*PT)).
+The formula for predicting Ptros in the Tyuva: Ptros = exp(-2.3 + 3.3*PT) / (1 + exp(-2.3 + 3.3*PT)); the formula for predicting Ptros in saline Barents Sea localities: Ptros = exp(-3.9 + 4.8*PT) / (1 + exp(-3.9 + 4.8*PT)).

-Tyuva mussels and their environment in 2009-2010.
+Tyuva mussels and their environment in 2009-2010

-Salinity at sampling sites varied over a wide range during the tidal cycle, especially in the upper part of the inlet (range 4-34 ppt with minimum values at low tide).
-According to the model fitted (STable 4) the predicted salinity increased with distance from the river and was on average 16 ppt in the top of the inlet and 23 ppt at its entrance (Fig. 1с).
+Salinity at sampling sites varied broadly during the tidal cycle, especially in the upper part of the inlet (4-34 ppt, with minimum values at low tide).
+According to the model fitted (STable 4) the predicted salinity increased with the distance from the river and was on average 16 ppt at the top of the inlet and 23 ppt at its entrance (Fig. 1с).
 The amplitude of predicted salinity fluctuations during the tidal cycle was maximal at the top (1-29 ppt at R+05) and minimum at the entrance (18-27 ppt at MoN).
 The other environmental parameters of the sampling localities are provided in STable 1.
-Their variation generally corresponded to literature data and visual observations (see Materials and Methods): the transects at the top of the inlet were wide, because of the gentle shore, especially in the south, and sandy.
-The transects at the mouth and in the middle of the inlet were narrow, because of the steep shore, rocky, and abundantly overgrown with fucoids on the littoral and kelps in the sublittoral (Fig. 3; note that the width of different transects on the figure are given in different scales, due to the very different steepness of the shore).
+Their variation generally corresponded to the literature data and visual observations (see Materials and Methods): the transects at the top of the inlet were wide, because the shore was gently sloping, especially in the south, and sandy.
+The transects at the mouth and in the middle of the inlet were narrow, because the shore was steep, rocky, and abundantly overgrown with fucoids on the littoral and kelps in the sublittoral (Fig. 3; note that the width of different transects in the figure is given on a different scale, because the steepness of the shore differed greatly).

 STable 4.
-Parameters of the fitted regression model describing dependence of Salinity on tidal height (H) at the time of sampling and distance from the river mouth (Dist).
+Parameters of the fitted regression model describing dependence of Salinity on tidal height (H) at the time of sampling and the distance from the river mouth (Dist).